evagrean/evagrean/README.md

 # Hello, I'm Eva

 <p>
 I'm working as a full-stack web developer in the e-commerce sector.
 For the scripts I'm writing at work I primarily use TypeScript and Node.js.
 I love to keep learning and evolving with the technology.
-Currently I'm learning PHP to improve my server-side skills to be more broadly positioned as full-stack developer.
+Currently I'm learning PHP to improve my server-side skills and thus to be more broadly positioned as full-stack developer.
 </p>

 ---